 CU International Employees

-- Resident or nonresident alien working inside the United States
+- Resident or nonresident alien working inside the United States and paid through the Human Capital Management (HCM) system

 - Subject to U.S. taxation, labor and employment laws